carrierwaveuploader/carrierwave/README.md

     uploader.retrieve_from_store!('my_file.png')

-Merb Uploader gives you a `store` for permanent storage, and a `cache` for temporary storage.
+Stapler gives you a `store` for permanent storage, and a `cache` for temporary storage.
 You can use different stores, at the moment a filesystem store and an Amazon S3 store are bundled.

-Most of the time you are going to want to use Merb Upload together with an ORM.
+Most of the time you are going to want to use Stapler together with an ORM.
 It is quite simple to mount uploaders on columns in your model, so you can simply assign files and get going:

 ### ActiveRecord

 First require the activerecord extension:

-    require 'merb_upload/orm/activerecord
+    require 'stapler/orm/activerecord

 You don't need to do this if you are using Merb or Rails.